-Our 1000m sq vegetable garden is positioned on the former rubbish dump of this school. .
+Located in Mapetla, Soweto, our 1000m sq vegetable garden is planted on the former rubbish dump of this school.

-…..a brand new grade R classroom built from recycled water bottles:
+A brand new grade R classroom built from recycled water bottles New school uniforms